-When your registration is complete, you will receive a confirmation email.
-This email is important, and we ask that you read it thoroughly and keep handy as you will need it for reference in the future.
-Within your confirmation email, we will provide you with the necessary links to secure your background check and release forms, which each traveler is required to complete.
+When your registration is complete, you will receive a welcome email.
+This email is important, and we ask that you read it thoroughly and keep it handy as you will need it for reference in the future.
+Within your welcome email, we will provide you with the necessary links to secure your background check and Travel Release forms, which each traveller is required to complete.

-After registration the most important thing that you will need to do is complete your background check and release form.
-All of this information, along with the links to complete these items will be located in your registration confirmation email.
+After registration, the most important thing that you will need to do is complete your background check and release form.
+All of this information, along with the links to complete these items will be included in your registration confirmation email.

-We require all travellers 18 or older to complete a criminal background check to ensure the protection of the children in our programs.
-There will be a link in your confirmation email that will lead you to complete this through our vendor, cVent.
+We require all age of majority travellers to complete a criminal background check to ensure the protection of the children in our programs.
+There will be a link in your confirmation email that will lead you to complete this through our vendor, MyBackCheck.

 In order to travel with Compassion, each traveler must sign our Travel Release form (both adults and minors).

-If you mark a box in the medical checklist during registration, we will also require that you fill out a physician’s release.
+If you mark a box in the medical checklist during registration, we will also require that you have your doctor fill out a physician’s release.

-Passports: All travel outside of the Canada requires a valid passport, so it is important that you don’t delay in securing this document.
-You may choose to go through an agency or through the post office.
+Passports: All travel outside of Canada requires a valid passport, so it is important that you don’t delay in securing this document.
 You can obtain a passport application and instructions on how to apply online here.

-Your passport must be valid for at least six months after you return from your tour.
-It is possible that travelers may not board the plane if a passport expires too soon to the return date.
+Your passport must be valid for at least six months after you return from your trip.
+It is possible that a traveller may not be allowed to board the plane if a passport expires too close to the return date.

 Ensure that your passport is in good shape.
-Tattered, torn or ripped passports may prohibit you from traveling.
+Tattered, torn or ripped passports may prohibit you from travelling.